Blended LIBS B.A. + Multiple Subject Credential Program

 Overview of Transfer Student Blended Pathway:

-Before starting SSU, complete AAT-Elementary Teacher Education or 60 units of appropriate teacher preparation coursework (including lower division GE) before
+Before starting SSU, complete AAT-Elementary Teacher Education or 60 units of appropriate teacher preparation coursework (including lower division GE) before admission to SSU as a Hutchins Blended Program major.

-• Last semester, complete EDMS credential coursework.
+- Last semester, complete Multiple Subject Credential coursework.

 The Blended program is more intensive than programs that lead to a typical Bachelor’s degree.
 Plan to work closely with the Blended Program Advisor and to complete 15-19 units per semester.